 A considerable literature exists based mainly on the work of Rudolf Steiner.
 Steiner’s main text is a seminal course of lectures given in 1922 and published in English originally as World Economy, and then in revised editions (1993, 1996, 2014) as Economics – the World as One Economy’, reworked for a 'mainstream' readership and including an original synopsis by Christopher Houghton Budd.
 Importantly, given the predominance of today's Anglo-Saxon influence in economics, these lectures were given at the same time that the British economist, John Maynard Keynes, conceived his equally seminal work A Tract on Monetary Reform.
 Accordingly, an introductory essay entitled, Rudolf Steiner, Economist, by Christopher Houghton Budd outlines Steiner’s work in the broader sweep of economic history.

-The Economics Conference also provides the setting for various publications, a chief characteristic of which is their collaborative basis.
+The Economics Conference also provides the setting for various forms of dissemination, a chief characteristic of which is their collaborative basis.
 We are gradually creating an online archive of works related to associative economics.
 Various projects of this kind are already being developed in different parts of the world, but they are as yet uncoordinated.